Is the upcoming holiday season stressing you out? With the right planning, you can make sure your social media is one less thing to worry about.

 If you’re able to stay agile in your inbox, you can increase sales and create more positive experiences for new and returning customers alike.

-Take a few hours today and go through all the steps above to make sure that you’re ready for the holiday season because it’s here.
+Take a few hours today and go through all the steps above to make sure that you’re ready for the holiday season.

 Whether this takes the form of a handwritten card or a quick email thanking them and wishing them a happy new year, this is a gesture that won’t be forgotten.
 (If you aren’t sure whether they celebrate certain holidays, a “Happy Holidays” is always appropriate.)

 Sending thanks takes just a few minutes, but for someone who has spent hundreds if not thousands of dollars, it’s a gesture that will mean a lot.

 Keep an eye on the competition, no matter how busy you get.
-You may not be able to afford not to.
+You can’t afford not to.

 It’s particularly important to run Facebook Ad campaigns targeting users who have recently visited your website.